-The benefit percentages of your total eligible Medical-Surgical Expense shown under "Medical-Surgical Expenses" on your Schedule of Coverage in excess of your Copayment Amounts, Co-Share Amounts, and any applicable Deductibles shown are the Plan's obligation.
-The remaining unpaid Medical-Surgical Expense in excess of the Copayment Amounts, Co-Share Amounts, and any Deductibles is your obligation to pay.
+The benefit percentage of your total eligible Medical Surgical Expenses, in excess of any Deductible, shown under "Deductibles" on your Schedule of Coverage is the Plan's obligation.
+The remaining unpaid Medical Surgical Expenses, including the Deductible is your obligation to pay and will be applied to the Out-of-Pocket Maximum.